 MTTR averages 67 minutes — tracing across coordination logic

-No behavioral baseline to detect drift between deployments
+No behavioral baseline.
+Drift between deployments is invisible

 Override is an ad-hoc kill command with no clean-state guarantee